MODERN SLAVERY STATEMENT

 Slavery and human trafficking are totally unacceptable and we will not tolerate forced labour of any description within our business or in our supply chains.
 We recognise our moral and legal responsibility to help prevent modern slavery and human trafficking and commit to taking robust and effective steps to ensure no such activities arise in the operation of our business.

-Our aim is to achieve the highest ethical standards in this regard and as a minimum, we will comply with all relevant legislation.
-We all have a responsibly to be alert to the risks of modern slavery and human trafficking, however small, in all our daily activities.
-With that in mind, our employees are expected to report to us any concerns they may have in this regard and our managers are expected to act upon any concerns raised without delay.
+The aim of the business is to achieve the highest ethical standards in this regard and as a minimum, we will comply with all relevant legislation.
+We all have a responsibility to be alert to the risks of modern slavery and human trafficking, however small, in all daily activities.
+With that in mind, all employees are expected to report to management any concerns they may have in this regard and managers are expected to act upon any concerns raised without delay.

-This statement sets out the action we have taken to identify, understand and address all risk of modern slavery and human trafficking in our own business and in our supply chains during the last financial year.
-It also sets out the steps we have put in place aimed at ensuring that there is no slavery or human trafficking in our own business or our supply chains.
+This statement sets out the action we have taken to identify, understand and address all risk of modern slavery and human trafficking in our own business and in our supply chains.
+It also sets out the steps we have put in place aimed at ensuring that there is no slavery or human trafficking in the business or supply chains.

 Organisational Structure and Supply Chains

-GDHA is a manufacturer of large white goods, cooking appliances and water boilers.
+GDHA is a manufacturer of major domestic appliances.
 We manufacture free-standing, built-in and range cookers, as well as both gas and electric hobs.
 The organisation has manufacturing and warehousing facilities in the UK and we operate from sites in Prescot on Merseyside, Buckley in Flintshire and Trentham Lakes in Stoke-on-Trent.

-In addition to our operations in the UK, we also purchase many other large kitchen appliances from third party suppliers overseas, including but not limited to fridges, freezers, dishwashers and washing machines, for distribution to customers in the UK.
+In addition to our operations in the UK, we also purchase many other medium domestic appliances from third-party suppliers overseas, including but not limited to fridges, freezers, dishwashers and washing machines, for distribution to customers in the UK.
 We also buy components for use at our UK manufacturing sites.
-Our current supply chains operate in Western Europe, Eastern Europe and Asia.
+Our current supply chains operate across Europe and Asia.

-- Overall: Our HR Director has been appointed as the key contact for issues relating to modern slavery and human trafficking within our UK operation.
-Our Purchasing Director has been appointed as the key contact for modern slavery and human trafficking issues within our supply chains.
+- Overall: The HR Director has been appointed as the key contact for issues relating to modern slavery and human trafficking within its UK operation.
+The Purchasing Director has been appointed as the key contact for modern slavery and human trafficking issues within supply chain.

 - Policies: It is the responsibility of the HR, Purchasing and Quality Departments to ensure that relevant policies are in place for the areas of the business that are at risk of coming into contact with slavery or human trafficking.
 They are also responsible for ensuring that the policies are periodically reviewed and, when appropriate, updated.

-- Risk assessments: For our supply chains, the Purchasing Department are responsible for carrying out the modern slavery and human trafficking risk analysis.
+- Risk assessments: For supply chain, the Purchasing Department are responsible for carrying out the modern slavery and human trafficking risk analysis.

-GDHA has in place the following policies that set out our approach to the identification and prevention of modern slavery and human trafficking in our own business and our supply chains.
+GDHA has in place the following policies that sets out its approach to the identification and prevention of modern slavery and human trafficking within the business and its supply chains.

-- Modern Slavery Policy: Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+- Modern Slavery Policy: The policy reflects the business’ commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-- Whistleblowing Policy: We encourage all our employees, workers, customers and other business partners to report any concerns related to activities within our business or in our supply chains.
+- Whistleblowing Policy: The business encourages all employees, workers, customers and other business partners to report any concerns related to activities within the business or in it supply chains.
 This includes any circumstances that may give rise to an increased risk of slavery or human trafficking.
-Our whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Anyone who has a concern can contact our HR Director on a direct number which is included in the Employee Handbook.
+The whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+Anyone who has a concern can contact our HR Director on a direct number which is included in the Whistleblowing Policy.

-- Purchasing Code of Conduct: We are committed to ensuring that our suppliers adhere to the highest ethical standards.
+- Purchasing Code of Conduct: The business is committed to ensuring that suppliers adhere to the highest ethical standards.
 Suppliers are required to demonstrate that they provide their workers with safe working conditions, treat them with dignity and respect, and act ethically and within the law in their use of labour.
-We work with suppliers to ensure that they meet the standards of the code and, where necessary, work with them to improve their worker's working conditions.
+The business will work with suppliers to ensure that they meet the standards of the code and, where necessary, work with them to improve their worker's working conditions.
 Serious violations of the organisation's supplier code of conduct will lead to the termination of the business relationship (as described in the “Code of Business Ethics and Conduct”).

-- Anti-Bribery Policy: We act in accordance with our obligation under the Bribery Act 2010 to prevent and prohibit bribery and to ensuring that the highest standards of professional ethical conduct are maintained.
+- Anti-Bribery Policy: The business will act in accordance with its obligation under the Bribery Act 2010 to prevent and prohibit bribery and to ensuring that the highest standards of professional ethical conduct are maintained.